yehia67/documentation/getting-started/0.1/introduction/what-is-a-transaction.md

 # What is a transaction?

-**A transaction is a packet that sends messages, withdraws IOTA tokens from an address, or deposits IOTA tokens to an address.**
+**A transaction is a single operation that can stand alone or be packaged with other transactions.
+Stand-alone transactions are those that contain no value, for example to send only data.
+Muliple transactions can be complex operations, for example withdrawing IOTA tokens from one address and depositing them into another.**

 Transactions are sent to IRI nodes in [bundles](../introduction/what-is-a-bundle.md).